-Five players from Germany feature as Goal selects the standout performers from football's greatest tournament.
+Five players from winners Germany feature as Goal selects the standout performers from football's greatest tournament

-It seems only yesterday that Brazil was kicking off the 20th FIFA World Cup with a thrilling, if somewhat controversial, 3-1 win over Croatia in Sao Paulo.
+It seems only yesterday that Brazil were kicking off the 20th Fifa World Cup with a thrilling, if somewhat controversial, 3-1 win over Croatia in Sao Paulo.

 Some five weeks and 64 games later, football's greatest tournament has reached its climax with Germany defeating Argentina by a single extra-time goal at the Maracana.
 There has been an abundance of star performers on show in South America, making it a very difficult job picking a team of the tournament, but below is Goal's final selection.

-In goal we have Manuel Neuer, who has come almost to redefine the role of a sweeper keeper in Brazil.
-His supreme shot stopping, awareness and use of the ball helped Germany to keep five clean sheets en route to glory as he cemented his place as the undisputed top player in the world in his position.
+In goal we have Manuel Neuer, who has come almost to redifine the role of a sweeper-keeper in Brazil.
+His supreme shot-stopping, awareness and use of the ball helped Germany to keep five clean sheets en route to glory as he cemented his place as the undisputed top player in the world in his position.

-Mats Hummels lines up at center back after his exemplary showings for Germany.
-The Borussia Dortmund man banished any lingering doubts over his long-term fitness by playing in each of his side's seven matches, helping the team to clean sheets against Portugal, USA, France - against which he scored the winning goal with an emphatic header - and Argentina in the final.
+Mats Hummels lines up at centre-back after his exemplary showings for Germany.
+The Borussia Dortmund man banished any lingering doubts over his long-term fitness by playing in each of his side's seven matches, helping them to clean sheets against Portugal, USA, France - against whom he scored the winning goal with an emphatic header - and Argentina in the final.

-At left back, Netherlands stalwart Daley Blind earns a spot following a coming-of-age three weeks in Brazil.
-Louis van Gaal's side earned a surprise third place in the tournament, with Blind deployed at left back, left wing back and central midfield as he delivered a superbly consistent string of performances.
+At left-back, Netherlands stalwart Daley Blind earns a spot following a coming-of-age three weeks in Brazil.
+Louis van Gaal's side earned a surprise third place in the tournament, with Blind deployed at left-back, left wing-back and central midfield as he delivered a superbly consistent string of performances.
 His two assists against Spain and first international goal in the playoff win over Brazil were the icing on the cake for the 24-year-old.

-In the center is Lionel Messi, who carried Argentina through the group with winning goals against Bosnia-Herzegovina, Iran and Nigeria.
+In the centre is Lionel Messi, who carried Argentina through the groups single-handedly, with winning goals against Bosnia-Herzegovina, Iran and Nigeria.
 The Barcelona ace later set up Angel Di Maria for the winner against Switzerland and was involved in Gonzalo Higuain's goal against Belgium.
 Though he was ultimately unable to inspire his side to a win in the final, he still picked up the Golden Ball as the tournament's best player.

 On the left, we have James Rodriguez, who was the inspiration behind Colombia's vibrant displays in the finals.
 Six goals from an attacking midfield position is remarkable in a World Cup, but the quality of the strikes - in particular his chipped finish against Japan and outrageous swivel volley versus Uruguay - underlined his class, and sealed the Golden Boot for the Monaco star.

 In the lone striker role is Thomas Muller - Germany's most consistent World Cup performer.
-The Golden Boot winner from 2010 bagged a hat trick against Portugal and never looked back.
-He hit the winner against USA and proved decisive in extra time versus Algeria before he tore the Brazil defense to shreds in the last four and delivered another tireless showing against Argentina.
+The Golden Boot winner from 2010 bagged a hat-trick against Portugal and never looked back.
+He hit the winner against USA and proved decisive in extra-time versus Algeria before he tore the Brazil defence to shreds in the last four and delivered another tireless showing against Argentina.